Dartmouth Big Green men's ice hockey

 The Dartmouth Big Green men's ice hockey team is a National Collegiate Athletic Association (NCAA) Division I college ice hockey program that represents Dartmouth College.
 The Big Green are a member of ECAC Hockey.
+They are the reigning ECAC tournament champions.
 They play at the Thompson Arena in Hanover, New Hampshire.
-The Big Green have reached the NCAA Division I men's ice hockey tournament four times in school history, and they finished as the finalist in the first two NCAA tournaments held for hockey in 1948 and 1949.
-While they are one of 22 schools to have reached the national semifinal round four times, they have not reached the NCAA tournament since 1980.
+The Big Green have reached the NCAA Division I men's ice hockey tournament five times in school history, and they finished as the finalist in the first two NCAA tournaments held for hockey in 1948 and 1949.
+They are one of 22 schools to have reached the Frozen Four four times.

 History

 Early years

 Dartmouth College fielded their first ice hockey team in January 1906, winning their first game 4–3.
 The team played an expanded schedule the next two years but after a 1–5–1 finish in 1908 the program hired its first head coach and promptly posted a 10–3–1 record.
 The ice hockey club would bring in a new bench boss each year until 1912 when Fred Rocque stayed for three seasons followed by Clarence Wanamaker with four.
 Dartmouth was able to win more than they lost during this time despite the coaching turnover and the lack of local facilities.
 The team played precious few games at home, hosting a total of 16 over 13 seasons.
 In 1918 the university decided to suspend the program as a result of the ongoing first World War but returned in January 1920 and had continued unabated ever since.
 The same year the team increased its number of home games by beginning to play on Occom Pond but despite this Wanamaker would leave after the year and the coaching carousel began anew with three more coaches over 6 years.
 J. Philip Bower settled the program with his 7-year stint and while the first on-campus rink was built in 1929 the team started losing and Bower was out after 1933.
 After 4 years of Herbert Gill the Indians were able to finally find their man in Eddie Jeremiah.